Templates Sequences Guides Email WhatsApp

 1. Connect your mailbox first

 In Settings → Email, link Google, Microsoft, or SMTP.
-This is like plugging in your own return address stamp—people see mail from *you*, not a stranger.
+Recipients see mail from your sender, so setup quality and sender reputation matter.

-Type fresh or open Template Library for a designed starter.
-Use Preview so you see what the eyeballs will see before anything goes out.
+Type fresh or open Template Library for a starting structure.
+Use Preview so you see the final message before anything goes out.

 You can tag this batch with a private note and a color dot—only for your team, like a sticky tab so you recognize this campaign later in history.